CosmicMind/Graph/README.md

 	...
 ```
 To fully react to the Clicked Action, we will add an ItemViewController to the UI.
 This will be out next view in our example project.
-The following code pushes a new ViewController on to the UI stack and passes an empty Item Entity Object that will be used in that view.
+The following code pushes a new ViewController on to the UI stack and passes a new Item Entity Object that will be used in that view.

 ```swift
 	...